A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Introduction

-In this paper we present a collection of one particular type of widely available yet little used historical visual data---a century's worth of high school yearbooks from around the United States (Fig~\ref{fig:decade_averages_teaser}).
-Yearbooks published since the wide adoption of film (the first Kodak camera was released in 1888) have contained standardized portrait photos of the graduating class.
-As such, yearbook portraits provide a consistent visual format through which one can examine changes in the content ranging from personal style choices to developing social norms.
+We take a new approach to the analysis of visual historical data by introducing data-driven methods suited to mining large image collections.
+Specifically, we apply these methods to discovering one of the most interesting historical trends---the evolution in the appearance of people over time.
+We present a collection of one type of widely available yet little used historical visual data---a century's worth of United States high school yearbook portraits (Fig~\ref{fig:decade_averages_teaser}).
+Yearbooks, an iconic American high school staple, have been published since the wide adoption of film (the first Kodak camera was released in 1888) and contain standardized portrait photos of the graduating class.
+Yearbook portraits provide a consistent visual format through which one can examine changes in content from personal style choices to developing social norms.
+In this paper, we present a large-scale dataset of yearbook portraits spanning the entire 20th century, and report on a number of experiments to analyze it.

+First, we mine the portrait data to discover trends over time and date-specific visual patterns.
+We examine changes in social norms by studying the practice of smiling to the camera and men's changing hair styles during the social changes of the 1960s.
+Additionally, we discover that fluctuations in the popularity of eyewear is correlated with advances in contact lens technology.
+Finally, we mine for the quintessential ``look" of each decade by employing a technique of discriminative clustering.
+Our data-driven results are consistent with existing historical records of the fashion trends in hair, makeup and eyewear from the 20th century.

+Second, we use the time-correlated visual variability in the portraits to predict, from an image of a face alone, when the photograph was taken.
+Using a convolutional neural network (CNN) trained on our dataset, we are able to date yearbook portraits within a median error of four years of their true date.
+We further demonstrate some generalization to an unseen dataset of historical celebrity portraits despite the large differences in appearance between high school students and adult actresses and models.

+Finally, while CNN classifiers have proven to be the leading tool for many image domains, it remains challenging to tell \textit{why} a specific classification decision has been made.
+This is particularly important for tasks like dating where the labels are weak, the visual space is huge, and much of the visual data might be irrelevant to the task.
+We propose a method to discover which parts of the image were most useful for pinpointing the date in which it was taken.
+At the core of our approach lies the insight that we can disable parts of the network without altering the dating decision.

-The main contributions of this paper are 1) A historical image dataset that comprises a large scale collection of yearbook portraiture from the last 120 years in the United States and which we make publicly-available.
-2) An initial demonstration of the application of data-driven methods to discover historical visual patterns.
-In particular, we explore the gradual changes in social norms of smiling for the camera and the defining styles of different decades.
-3) Finally, we demonstrate the use of the new dataset for training a deep learning algorithm for the task of image dating.
+The main contributions of this paper are: 1) A publicly-available historical image dataset that comprises a large scale collection of yearbook portraiture from the last 120 years in the United States.
+2) Data-driven methods to discover historical visual patterns in fashion and social norms.
+3) A CNN classifier to predict the date in which a portrait was taken, with median error of 4 years for women and 6 for men.
+4) A method for visualizing the time-specific elements used by the CNN to date the portraits.